 - 23. Protect the cultural identities, dignity and traditional rights of fishing communities and indigenous peoples; - 24.
-Implement legal obligations arising from the Universal Declaration of Human Rights (UDHR) and subsequently adopted human-rights legislation, including the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW), the Convention on the Rights of the Child, and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP); - 25.
+Implement legal obligations arising from the Universal Declaration of Human Rights (UDHR) and subsequently adopted human rights legislation, including the Convention on the Elimination of Discrimination against Women (CEDAW), the Convention on the Rights of the Child, and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP); - 25.
 Guarantee the rights of fishing communities to basic services such as safe drinking water, education, sanitation, health and HIV/AIDS prevention and treatment services; - 26.
 Guarantee the rights of all categories of workers in the fisheries, including self-employed workers and workers in the informal sector, to social security and safe and decent working conditions; - 27.
-Implement the International Labour Organization (ILO) Work in Fishing Convention 2007, and extend its provisions to include inland and shore-based fishers; - 28.
-Ensure that States seek the free, prior and informed consent of smallscale fishing communities and indigenous peoples before undertaking any project or programme that may affect their life and livelihoods; - 29.
-Adopt specific measures to address, strengthen and protect women's right to participate fully in all aspects of small-scale fisheries, eliminating all forms of discrimination against women, and securing their safety against sexual abuse;
+Implement the ILO Work in Fishing Convention 2007, and extend its provisions to include inland and shore-based fishers: - 28.
+Ensure that States seek the free, prior and informed consent of small-scale fishing communities and indigenous peoples before undertaking any project or programme that may affect their life and livelihoods; - 29.
+Adopt specific measures to address, strengthen and protect women's right to participate fully in all aspects of small-scale fisheries, eliminating all forms of discrimination against women, and securing their safety against sexual abuse; - 30.
+Take urgent and immediate steps for the release and repatriation of arrested fishers, in keeping with the provisions of UNCLOS and human-rights instruments;

-- 30. Take urgent and immediate steps for the release and repatriation of arrested fishers, in keeping with the provisions of the United Nations Convention on the Law of the Sea (UNCLOS) and human-rights instruments; - 31.
-Protect men and women engaged in regional cross-border fisheries trade against harassment; - 32.
+- 31. Protect men and women engaged in regional cross-border fisheries trade against harassment; - 32.
 Enact and enforce legislation to create autonomous disaster prevention and management authorities based on the need to rebuild and revitalize small-scale and indigenous fisheries; - 33.
-Establish mechanisms to support fishing communities affected by civil war and other forms of human-rights violations, to rebuild their lives and livelihoods; - 34.
+Establish mechanisms to support fishing communities affected by civil war and other forms of humanrights violations, to rebuild their lives and livelihoods: - 34.
 Improve institutional co-ordination at all levels to enhance the wellbeing of fishing communities; - 35.
 Guarantee rights of fishing communities to information in appropriate and accessible forms; and - 36.
-Provide support to capacity building of fishing and indigenous communities to participate in governance of coastal and fisheries resources.
+Provide support to capacitybuilding of fishing and indigenous communities to participate in governance of coastal and fisheries resources.